-Meet the Trump Fanatics Who Have Taken Over Elections In a Critical Swing State
+Meet the Trump Fanatics Who Have Taken Over Elections in a Critical Swing State

 The integrity of Michigan’s entire election process was nearly derailed in 2020 when two Wayne County GOP canvassers initially refused to certify their local count, pointing to thoroughly debunked claims about “irregularities” in Detroit.
 They eventually reversed themselves, but only after immense public pressure.
 (One of the objectors, William Hartmann, was also a vaccine skeptic—and recently died from COVID-19.)

-Michigan’s electoral logjam only broke late in the afternoon of November 23rd 2020, with pivotal results for the country.
+Michigan’s electoral logjam only broke late in the afternoon of Nov.
+23, 2020, with pivotal results for the country.
 GOP state canvasser Aaron Van Langevelde surprised many people (but not me) by casting the deciding vote to recognize that Michigan’s 16 electoral votes belonged in Biden’s column.
-Within hours, GSA Administrator Emily Murphy “ascertained” that Biden had won the national election after a stunning nearly three-week delay.
+Within hours, General Services Administrator Emily Murphy “ascertained” that Biden had won the national election after a stunning nearly three-week delay.

 But what happens if Michigan GOP canvassers go rogue next time?
 Nobody really knows.
 “I’ve been practicing election law since the 1980s, and everybody obeys the rules.
 Until now,” said attorney Mark Brewer, a former chair of the Michigan Democratic Party.
 Brewer and several other Democrats I spoke with were confident—mostly—that legal remedies would defuse any potential electoral sabotage.

 In July, McBroom won praise from Tony Daunt, who was appointed to the state canvassing board after Republicans declined to renominate Van Langevelde.
 A seasoned GOP operative, Daunt was until recently the executive director of the Michigan Freedom Fund, a conservative advocacy group backed by the billionaire DeVos family.
-“Thank you for standing up to the malignancy that is Donald Trump,” Daunt said after McBroom presented his findings to state canvassers.
+“Thank you … for having the courage to stand up to the malignancy that is Donald Trump,” Daunt said after McBroom presented his findings to state canvassers.
 “He is leading a lot of good people astray.
 He’s filling their heads with lies.”

 Daunt apparently sees his role the way canvassers from both parties always have, up until 2020.
 Your party nominates you because you’re a fierce partisan—but once on the board, you’re obliged to operate in a bipartisan manner, recognizing real election results even when your side loses.